oarepo/oarepo-iiif/README.md

 ## Usage

 Create an opener and register it to entry point ``oarepo-iiif.openers`` .
+The ``uuid`` contains an identification of the image.
+It is up to you to parse and interpret it.

 ```
 def pdf_opener(uuid, app=None, **kwargs):   # kwargs currently empty but keep them for extensibility